Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Immediately after microscopic dissection, hair grafts are placed in a temperature-controlled, nutrient-rich solution to maintain hydration and oxygenation, which is vital for graft survival.

 Several scientifically supported storage solutions are used for this purpose.
 Saline (0.9% NaCl) helps prevent dehydration by maintaining osmotic balance, while Lactated Ringer’s Solution provides essential electrolytes that nourish the grafts and support cellular function.
-HypoThermosol®—a proprietary, clinically formulated solution—has been shown to significantly extend graft viability by preserving cell structure and reducing metabolic stress during storage.
-Equally important is strict temperature control; grafts are kept between 2–8°C (35–46°F), as temperatures outside this range lead to cell damage—either through ice crystal formation when too cold or through increased metabolic activity and cell degradation when too warm.
+HypoThermosol®, a clinically formulated storage solution, extends graft viability by preserving cell structure and reducing metabolic stress during storage.
+Equally important is strict temperature control; grafts are kept between 2–8°C (35–46°F), as temperatures outside this range lead to cell damage, either through ice crystal formation when too cold or through increased metabolic activity and cell degradation when too warm.

-Optimal storage temperature and solution choice are directly linked to higher graft survival rates and better overall transplant outcomes.
-Refined graft handling techniques are essential to minimize trauma and preserve tissue integrity.
-Grafts are handled only with fine-tipped forceps, exposed to air for only seconds before implantation, and kept hydrated at all times with continuous misting to prevent desiccation.
-These combined practices ensure the best possible conditions for graft preservation and long-term success of the hair transplant.
+Storage temperature and solution choice are directly linked to graft survival rates.
+Graft handling minimizes trauma and preserves tissue integrity: grafts are handled only with fine-tipped forceps, exposed to air for seconds before implantation, and kept hydrated with continuous misting to prevent desiccation.
+Together these practices protect grafts during the window between extraction and implantation, which is one of the factors that determines FUT graft survival rate.

 How Are Recipient Sites Prepared in FUT?

-Once the design is finalized, the surgeon proceeds to create tiny, highly precise incisions in the recipient area, which play a critical role in determining how the transplanted hair will grow—specifically in terms of its direction, angle, and depth.
+Once the design is finalized, the surgeon proceeds to create tiny, highly precise incisions in the recipient area, which play a critical role in determining how the transplanted hair will grow in terms of its direction, angle, and depth.
 Each incision must be carefully crafted to mimic the natural growth pattern of the patient’s hair.
-For example, hair in the temple region grows at a sharper angle compared to the crown, and the depth of each incision must be accurate—too deep harm underlying tissue, while too shallow lead to graft failure.
+For example, hair in the temple region grows at a sharper angle than the crown, and incision depth must be accurate: too deep harms underlying tissue, while too shallow leads to graft failure.
 Proper spacing between incisions is essential to ensure a natural-looking density without overcrowding.

 How Does FUT Hair Transplant Look Like Before and After?